osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

     - If your site has a [Squid HTTP Caching Proxy](https://osg-htc.org/docs/data/run-frontier-squid-container/) configured, set `OSG_SQUID_LOCATION` to that proxy's HTTP address.

+    - If providing NVIDIA GPU resources, set `PROVIDE_NVIDIA_GPU=true`
+      - This automatically sets variables in accordance with section [Providing GPU Resources](#providing-gpu-resources).

+    !!! note "GPU Configuration Minimum Version"
+        The first version of the ospool-ep RPM to provide support for GPU configuration is 24-2, which is currently available via the osg-development repository.
+It can be installed using
+        `yum install --enablerepo=osg-development ospool-ep`

 1. Start the OSPool EP container service:

         :::console